Keyuhara/WordWhacker/README.md

 # WordWhacker
-Source Code of Final Prototype for Game Development course
+Source Code of Final Prototype for Software Engineering course